isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

       - New

-    * - Support for attribute data types
+    * - Support for Attribute Data Types

       - string, ipaddr, ipv4prefix, integer, integer64, date, ifid, ipv6addr, ipv6prefix, tlv, abinary, byte, ether, short, signed, octets

-      - string, ipaddr, integer, date, ipv6addr, ipv6prefix
+      - string (can simulate any other unsupported data type too), ipaddr, integer, date (interpreted as integer), ipv6addr, ipv6prefix

-    * - Names of standard attributes
+    * - Names of Standard Attributes

       - Taken from the FreeRADIUS dictionary.

-      - Taken from the Kea RADIUS dictioanry, names may be different, but there is an aliasing mechanism built into the library e.g. ``Password`` becomes ``User-Password``.
+      - Taken from the Kea RADIUS dictionary and the IANA registry.
+There is an aliasing mechanism built into the library that ensures backward compatibility e.g. ``Password`` translates to the standard name of the attribute ``User-Password``.

+    * - Resolution of RADIUS Server Domain Names

+      - At run time.

+      - At hook library load time.

+    * - Automatic Deduction of Source Address for Reaching RADIUS Servers (configured with ``bindaddr: "*"``)

+      - At run time.

+      - At hook library load time.

+    * - RADIUS Server Limit per Service

+      - 8

+      - Unlimited

-    * - Support for including dictionaries inside dictionaries
+    * - Support for Including Dictionaries Inside Dictionaries

       - Yes

       - No

-    * - Support for vendor attributes
+    * - Support for Vendor Attributes

       - Yes

       - No

-    * - Case Sensitivity for Attribute Names
+    * - Attribute Names and Attribute Values

-      - Case-sensitive

       - Case-insensitive

-    * - Case Sensitivity for Attribute Values

       - Case-sensitive

-      - Case-insensitive
+    * - Integer Values

+      - Do not require an attribute definition.

+      - Must have an associated attribute definition in the dictionary.